chiefs of Virginia's state-recognized tribes with Gov. McDonnell (November 2012)

 dancers at 2012 powwow in Fairfax County's Riverbend Park highlight that Native Americans have always been part of the population in Virginia

-After the Virginia Council on Indians was dissolved, Virginia relied purely upon a legislative process for recognizing new tribes.
-There was no administrative review process managed by the governor's executive branch of government to validate proposal for recognitions.
-The only path for groups to obtain recognition by the Commonwealth of Virginia as a tribe was passage of a law by the Virginia General Assembly.
+After the Virginia Council on Indians was dissolved, Virginia had only a legislative process for recognizing new tribes.
+For a brief period of tiume, the only path for groups to obtain recognition by the Commonwealth of Virginia as a tribe was passage of a law by the Virginia General Assembly.

 Virginia's elimination of the administrative process and reliance upon just a legislative process for recognition was comparable to Tennessee's recent experience.